arundhatij12/airfit.ai/README.md

-# Airfit.ai
+# Airfit.ai - FORGET THE BUTTONS
-**airfit.ai** is a prototype of a fitness tracking system that uses facial recognition, pose estimation, body segmentation, selfie segmentation , holistic estimation, and control your gym experience with fluid hand gestures.
-FORGET THE BUTTONS
+**airfit.ai** is a prototype of a next generation fitness tracking system, touchless air piano and more that uses facial recognition, pose estimation, body segmentation, selfie segmentation , holistic estimation, and control your gym experience with fluid hand gestures.
+FORGET THE BUTTONS, truly.

+ **seamless, fast and accurate detections**

 used all mediapipe in javacript libraries && tensorflow.js pretrained Models.

 ![Cover](https://github.com/arundhatij12/airfit.ai/blob/master/assets/images/airfit.png)